dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1993: Mental strain can lower academic performance.
+### T1993: This pressure can negatively impact academic performance and well-being.

 |Support|
 |---|